storageos/storageos.github.io/_docs/install/openshift/index.md

     END
     ```

-    StorageOS uses a secret to discover the API endpoint of its workers. `adminSecretNamespace` have to be set according to the namespace created previously.
-Equally important is that
-    the service account grants permissions to StorageOS pods to have access to that secret.
+    StorageOS uses a secret to discover the API endpoint of its workers. `adminSecretNamespace` must be set to the specified namespace, and the service account needs to have granted permissions to StorageOS pods to have access to that secret.

 1. Create DaemonSet